10 Reasons to Go on An Italian River Cruise

 4. Cruising in Venice

-Because of the size of La Bella Vita, we can go where larger vessels often cannot and, in fact, cruise ships are already banned from certain waterways in and around Venice.
-While we call them Italian river cruises, we also travel along a network of canals, including in Venice and the wider Veneto area and the lovely Bianco Canal, which runs adjacent to the River Po.
+Because of the intimate size of La Bella Vita, we can go where larger vessels often cannot, and cruise ships are already banned from certain waterways in and around Venice.
+While we call them Italian river cruises, we also travel along a network of canals, including in Venice and the wider Veneto area and the picturesque Bianco Canal, which runs adjacent to the River Po.

 5. Delve into history and culture

-We’ve designed some very special and exclusive events for those wanting a little ‘something extra’ as they cruise through Italy.
-Our private dining experiences, for example, offer some truly unique opportunities to make your holiday even more memorable – including dinner with a real life Italian Countess at the 17th century Villa Ca’Zen on the banks of the River Po!
+We’ve designed some very special and exclusive events for those wanting a little ‘something extra’ as they cruise through Northern Italy.
+Our private dining experiences, for example, offer some truly unique opportunities to make your holiday even more memorable – including dinner with a real life Italian Countess at the 17th century Villa Ca’Zen on the banks of the River Po where Lord Byron wrote some of his most famous works.

 7. Get up close to nature

-For anyone who enjoys the feeling of being embraced by nature, you can’t get much closer than a river cruise to Italy.
+For anyone who enjoys the feeling of being embraced by nature, you can’t get much closer than a cruise.
 We travel through an incredibly diverse range of landscapes and natural environments, and the slow nature of our cruising means there’s time to genuinely appreciate it.
-From the lagoon islands of Venice , to wild beach dunes and pinewoods brimming with birdlife further out in the Veneto region, your body and soul will be revived by nature as the vessel navigates the waterways.
+From the lagoon islands of Venice to wild beach dunes and pinewoods brimming with birdlife further out in the Po Delta, your body and soul will be revived by nature as the vessel navigates the waterways.

 8. Italian hospitality

-You’ve heard about the legendary hospitality of Italy, well you can multiply that ten-fold on our Italian cruises!
-The wonderful English-speaking crew members on board La Bella Vitaare there to make sure you have the time of your life.
-The personal service and attention to detail extends from the captain and thechef right through to every single guide, host and deckhand.
-They are trained to be discreet but attentive, and to cater to your every need so all you have to do is sit back and enjoy the scenery, food and on-board facilities.
+The wonderful English-speaking crew members aboard La Bella Vita are there to make sure you have the time of your life.
+The personal service and attention to detail extend from the Captain and the Chef right through to every single Tour Guide, Host and Deckhand.
+They are trained to be discreet but attentive, and to cater to your every need, so all you have to do is sit back and enjoy the scenery, food and on-board facilities.

 9. You can book the whole vessel

-Another fabulous way to enjoy a cruise to Italy is on a tailored themed itinerary designed to suit your interests.
-At European Waterways, we offer a wide range of whole boat charters themed to things like wine appreciation, golf, opera or family getaways.
+Another fabulous way to enjoy a cruise in Italy is on a private theme cruise itinerary, designed to suit your interests and hobbies.
+At European Waterways, we offer a wide range of whole boat charters themed cruises such as wine appreciation, golf, opera or family getaways.
 It’s an incredible way to tailor your holiday to the individual interests of your family and/or friends.

 We’ve designed our itineraries with a great deal of thought to ensure our guests are able to enjoy their holiday at their own pace, exactly as they want to.
 We offer a diverse range of shore excursions for those who want to delve into more of the culture and history, but if you prefer to spend the day lazing on deck sipping an aperitif, you’re free to do exactly that.